-- Understand and adhere to legislation relating to patients in a restricted category - Understand the implications of the legislation for how individual patient needs must be met through how and by whom care is delivered - Understand and how to apply the principles of safe supervision, including to supervise and delegate effectively and the responsibilities still held by an accountable practitioner for activity delivered under delegation - Understand and adhere to legislative requirements relating to safeguarding - Understand and engage in accurate record-keeping.
+- Understand and adhere to legislation relating to patients in a restricted category - Understand the implications of the legislation for how individual patient needs must be met through how and by whom care is delivered - Understand how to apply the principles of safe supervision, including to delegate and supervise effectively, as well as the responsibilities still held by an accountable practitioner for activity delivered under delegation and supervision - Understand and adhere to legislative requirements relating to safeguarding - Understand and engage in accurate record-keeping.

-Some of the KSBs lack an active verb, making it difficult to infer their intended meaning or level, while others inappropriately conflate reference to conditions and individuals who may have these conditions.
+Some of the KSBs lack an active verb, making it difficult to infer their intended meaning or level.